Unsupervised Discovery of Object-Centric Neural Fields: Approach

-\mysubsection{Model Training} \myparagraph{Object-Centric Sampling.} To improve the reconstruction quality, we leverage an object's local coordinates to concentrate the sampled points in proximity to the object, as illustrated in Figure~\ref{fig:encoder-sampling}(b).
+\mysubsection{Model Training} \myparagraph{Object-centric sampling.} To improve the reconstruction quality, we leverage an object's local coordinates to concentrate the sampled points in proximity to the object.
 Specifically, we start dropping distant samples from the predicted object positions after a few training epochs when the model has learned to distinguish the foreground objects and predict their positions.
 This approach enables us to quadruple the number of samples with the same amount of computation, leading to significantly improved robustness and visual quality.

 In both training stages, we train our model across scenes, each with calibrated sparse multi-view images.
 For each training step, the model receives an image as input, infers the objects' latent representations and positions, renders multiple views from the input and reference poses, and compares them to the ground truth images to calculate the loss.
 Model supervision consists of the MSE reconstruction loss $\ell_{\text{recon}}$ and the perceptual loss $\ell_{\text{perc}}$~\citep{Perceptual-loss} between the reconstructed and ground truth images.
 In addition, we incorporate the depth ranking loss~\citep{SparseNeRF} with pre-trained monocular depth estimators and background occlusion regularization~\citep{FreeNeRF} to minimize common floating artifacts in few-shot NeRFs.